 Hard anodized finish

-Apart from constructing the body of the scope using aircraft grade aluminum, Vortex throws in a hard anodized finish to the mix.
+Apart from constructing the body of the scope using aircraft-grade aluminum, Vortex throws in a hard anodized finish to the mix.
 This guarantees minimal glare ensuring it does not give your position away in sunlight.
 Additionally, the finish protects the scope from the occasional knocks and bumps.

-- Has a fast focus eyepiece
+- Has a fast-focus eyepiece

-- Has a long eye relief of 4 inches
+- Has a long eye relief

 - The scope has lenses made from ED glass for enhanced resolution and contrast